sinclairtarget/michel/README.md

 # Michel
 ![brutalist](https://github.com/user-attachments/assets/80490b07-8eb6-4a6a-82d7-185c0964a1df)

+Michel is a static site generator that uses [MyST Markdown][myst homepage] and Go templates.

+## Why Michel?
-Michel is a MyST-flavored Hugo-lite with a simple, explicit content model.
+You can think of Michel as a "MyST-flavored Hugo-lite with a simple, explicit content model."

 What does that mean?

-* __MyST-Flavored__: Content in Michel is authored using [Markedly Structured Text (MyST)][myst homepage].
+* __MyST-flavored__: Content in Michel is authored using [Markedly Structured Text (MyST)][myst homepage].
 MyST is an extension to Markdown that adds many features useful for technical and scientific writing.
 Functionality that would typically be part of the static site generator can, in Michel, be